 In another study, presidents of 27 simulated business firms who were described as transformational had higher financial performance in their firms compared to those who were described as transactional (Avolio, Yammarino, & Bass, 1991).
 Transformational leaders are effective in the vision and mission that they disseminate throughout the organization.
 In a survey of 183 entrepreneurs in the woodwork industry, Baum and colleagues found that company visions that were effectively written and communicated throughout the organization and contained attributes of future orientation and challenge, affected subsequent venture growth (Baum, Locke & Kirkpatrick, 1998).

-This CQ Dossier focuses on those behaviors that differentiate transformational leaders from transactional leaders.
-There are four main components of transformational leadership: Individualized consideration, Intellectual stimulation, Inspirational Motivation, and Idealized Influence.
+This CQ Dossier focuses on the foundation of Transformational Leadership, those behaviors that differentiate transformational leaders from transactional leaders and shortcoming associated with Transformational Leadership.
+There are four main components of Transformational Leadership: Individualized Consideration, Intellectual Stimulation, Inspirational Motivation, and Idealized Influence.
 Each of these components are positively related to individual and organizational performance.
 Transformational leaders enable their followers to go beyond expectations whereas transactional leaders merely provide contingent rewards in exchange for effort and are less effective than transformational leaders.

 Transformational leaders are visionary